isovector/sandymaguire.me/site/posts/2020-11-01-mastery-skateboard.markdown

 All in all, things are looking pretty grim.
 I'm not sure where to go from here, but I'll sleep on it and hopefully things will look brighter tomorrow.

+### 2020-01-09

+Slightly less panic.
+I asked around today on some local forums, and found the Victoria Tool Library, which rents out tools.
+That's a big pillar of problems knocked down.
+All that's left now is to find some space, and I'll be happy committing financially to the project.
+I'm not convinced it'll get done in November, but the deadline is just all make believe anyway.
+Not a lot done today, but maybe I'll work out a bill of materials tomorrow.